Shaksgam River: History

-The river valley was explored in 1889 by Francis Younghusband (who referred to the Shaksgam as the Oprang)., and again in 1926 by Kenneth Mason, who confirmed the sources of the river.
+The river valley was explored in 1889 by Francis Younghusband (who referred to the Shaksgam as the Oprang), and again in 1926 by Kenneth Mason, who confirmed the sources of the river.

 Geography

 The upper river valley is used by climbers approaching the north face of K2.
 The approach requires a crossing of the river, which is hazardous.
-Between its confluence with the Shimshal Braldu River and its confluence with the Oprang River the river forms the border between China and Pakistan administered Kashmir.
+Between its confluence with the Shimshal Braldu River and its confluence with the Oprang River, the Shaksgam river forms the border between China and Pakistan administered Kashmir.
 The area is used as winter pastures by yak herdsmen from the village of Shimshal.
-Historically, the bed of the Yarkand river where Shaksgam joins it, was used for cultivation by farmers from the state of Hunza.
+Historically, the bed of the Yarkand river where the Shaksgam joins it, was used for cultivation by farmers from the state of Hunza.
 The rulers of Hunza are said to have obtained these "territorial rights to Shaksgam" in the distant past.

-The average annual temperature in the region can fall below freezing.
+It is not rare for the average annual temperature in the region to fall below freezing during the winter months.